section-engineering-education/engineering-education/content/articles/cirq-for-quantum-computing/index.md

   - url: /engineering-education/cirq-for-quantum-computing/hero.png
     alt: Cirq for Quantum Computing Hero Image
 ---
-This tutorial will give an overview of the framework and demonstrate to our readers how they can use this framework to learn about Quantum computing.
+This tutorial will give an overview of the framework and demonstrate to readers how they can use this framework to learn about Quantum computing.
 <!--more-->

 ### Prerequisite
 To follow along with this tutorial, you need to have:
-- Basic knowledge in Quantum Computing
+- Basic knowledge in Quantum Computing.
 - Google Colab or Jupyter notebook.
 > We will use Google Colab for this build.